curl/curl/docs/libcurl/curl_url_set.md

 Unless *CURLU_NO_AUTHORITY* is set, a blank hostname is not allowed in the URL.

+When a full URL is set (parsed), the hostname component is stored URL decoded.

 ## CURLUPART_SCHEME

 Scheme cannot be URL decoded on set. libcurl only accepts setting schemes up